 Historically, a portion of our revenues and greater than the majority of our operating expenses and costs of sales have been denominated in non-U.S. currencies, principally the Korean won, and we expect that this will remain true in the future.
-Because we report our results of operations in U.S. dollars, changes in the exchange rate between the Korean won and the U.S. dollar could materially impact our reported results of operations and distort period comparisons.
-In particular, because of the extense we report our results of operations in the S. dollars, changes in the exchange rate between the amount of our consolidated revenues and expenses that are in U.S. dollars relative to Korean won, a depreciation in the U.S. dollar relative to the Korean won could result in a material increase in reported costs relative to revenues, and therefore could cause our profit margins and operating income to appear to decline materially, particularly relative to prior periods.
+Because we report our results of operations in U.S. dollars, changes in the exchange rate between the Korean won and the U.S. dollar could materially impact our reported results of operations and distort period to period comparisons.
+In particular, because of the difference in the amount of our consolidated revenues and expenses that are in U.S. dollars relative to Korean won, a depreciation in the U.S. dollar relative to the Korean won could result in a material increase in reported costs relative to revenues, and therefore could cause our profit margins and operating income to appear to decline materially, particularly relative to prior periods.
 The converse is true if the U.S. dollar were to appreciate relative to the Korean won.
 Fluctuations in foreign currency exchange rates also impact the reporting of our receivables and payables in non-U.S. currencies.
 Foreign currency fluctuations had a materially beneficial impact on our results of operations in the fiscal year ended December 31, 2008 relative to the fiscal year ended December 31, 2007, as well as in the combined twelve-month period ended December 31, 2009 relative to the fiscal year ended December 31, 2008.
-As a result of foreign currency fluctuations, it could be more difficult to detect underlying trends in our business and results of operations to differ from our expectations or the expectations of our investors, the trading price of our stock following the completion of this offering could be adversely affected.
+As a result of foreign currency fluctuations, it could be more difficult to detect underlying trends in our business and results of operations.
+In addition, to the extent that fluctuations in currency exchange rates cause our results of operations to differ from our expectations or the expectations of our investors, the trading price of our stock following the completion of this offering could be adversely affected.

 From time to time, we may engage in exchange rate hedging activities in an effort to mitigate the impact of exchange rate fluctuations.
 For example, in January 2010 our Korean subsidiary entered into foreign currency option and forward contracts in order to mitigate a portion of the impact of U.S. dollar-Korean won exchange rate fluctuations on our operating results.
-These option and forward contracts require us to sell specified notional amounts in U.S. dollars during each month of 2010 commencing February 2010 to our counterparty, in each case, in exchange for Korean won at specified fixed exchange rates.
+These option and forward contracts require us to sell specified notional amounts in U.S. dollars and provide us the option to sell specified notional amounts in U.S. dollars during each month of 2010 commencing February 2010 to our counterparty, in each case, in exchange for Korean won at specified fixed exchange rates.
 Obligations under these foreign currency option and forward contracts must be cash collateralized if our exposure exceeds certain specified thresholds.
-These option and forward contracts by the counterparty in a number of circumstances, including if our long-term debt rating falls below B-/B3 or if our total cash and cash equivalents is less than \$12.5 million at the end of a fiscal quarter.
+These option and forward contracts may be terminated by the counterparty in a number of circumstances, including if our long-term debt rating falls below B-/B3 or if our total cash and cash equivalents is less than \$12.5 million at the end of a fiscal quarter.
 We cannot assure you that any hedging technique we implement will be effective.
 If our hedging activities are not effective, changes in currency exchange rates may have a more significant impact on our results of operations.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Factors Affecting our Results of Operations."